nforrester/NexPlane/README.md

 NexPlane comes with **absolutely no warranty**, and use of NexPlane is entirely **at your own risk**.

+# EXPERIMENTAL BRANCH WARNING

+This is an experimental branch of the software.
+It has not been well tested.
+The purpose of publishing this branch is to transport the software to computers where it can be tested.
+I think there are probably bugs!
+You should use the master branch instead.

+Don't get too excited just yet, Nick!
+If it works, I'll let you know.

 # NexPlane

 NexPlane can help you drive a Celestron NexStar telescope mount to track airplanes and satellites.